qjin2016/subic/README.md

-## S<font size="4">U</font>B<font size="4">I</font>C: A supervised, structured binary code for image search
+## <span style="font-variant:small-caps;">SuBiC</span>: A supervised, structured binary code for image search
 ![subic](subic.png)

-**Tensorflow implementation of our paper**
+**Tensorflow implementation of our paper, which proposes a supervised approach to learn highly compressed image representations.**

 #### To train:
-You need to provide a *path_file* with paths for all training images along with their label ids.
+It requires a *path_file* with paths of all training images along with their label ids.

-To trained from a pre-trained base-CNN and fine-tuning only the new layers, as we do in the paper, run:
+To train from a pre-trained base-CNN and fine-tuning only the new layers, as we do in the paper, run:
-`ipython train_subic --m 8 --k 256 --nclass 1000 --img_path path_file --pretrained trained_model --skip_last 2 --finetune 2`
+`ipython train_subic --m 8 --k 256 --nclass 1000 --img_path path_file --pretrained subic.npy --skip_last 2 --finetune 2`

 Or for a full training run:
 `ipython train_subic --m 8 --k 256 --nclass #classes --img_path path_file`